SeaQL/.github/profile/README.md

 ## Our Values
 Community driven.
 Embrace the async Rust ecosystem.
 Welcome developers from other languages.

+## Our commitment

+We are committed to nurturing the next generation open source contributors.
+We provide internship experience tailored for university students and Seaography and StarfishQL are both excellent projects developed by interns under SeaQL.

 ## Community

 Your participation is what makes us unique; your adoption is what drives us forward.
-Thank you all in the Rust community for making SeaQL what it is today.
-You are also invited to shape it's future!

 ![SeaQL Star History](https://api.star-history.com/svg?repos=seaql/sea-orm,seaql/sea-query,seaql/sea-schema,seaql/starfish-ql,seaql/seaography&type=Timeline)